Sarmad426/DSA/1_Basics/2-DSA basics/5-divide-conquer/readme.md

 # Divide and Conquer

-A problem is divided into sub-problems.
+A problem is divided into **sub-problems**.
 Those sub-problems are solved individually and then merged to obtain the solution to the original problem.

 ## Examples